SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 source: [Vecer (2006): Maximum Drawdown and Directional Trading](http://www.stat.columbia.edu/~vecer/maxdrawdown3.pdf)

 The delta plot provides a consistent story as our optimal holding derived.
+At times when wealth is close to peak value or current drawdown is far from previous maximum drawdown, the delta exposure is close to zero.

+The insights we can obtain from a perspective of contigent claim is not restricted to this delta plot only.
+Similar Monte Carlo simulation can help to evaluate our exposures to maximum drawdown in the form of delta and other greeks under different circumstances of volatility, drift, big jumps and so on.
+A great deal of tools in the arsenal of derivative analysis become relavant via this perspective.

 **Compatible Constraints**